Shayla Watkins, Youngstown, Ohio

 She was a 1998 graduate of Chaney High School.

-She leaves to forever cherish her beloved memory, her mother; her dedicated lifelong love and partner, Charles Gruber; her children, Caliya Gruber, Christoper Gruber and Chyann Gruber; her beautiful granddaughter, Alaiah Wright; she also leaves her two bonus children whom she loved, Charles, Jr. and Chrishelle Gruber and a bonus grandchild, Ziaire Dwason; her siblings, Nikki Watkins, Clenisha Pless, Alexis Watkins, Tavin Watkins and Dwayne Hightower and a host of other family and friends.
+She leaves to forever cherish her beloved memory, her mother; her dedicated lifelong love and partner, Charles Gruber; her children, Caliya Gruber, Christoper Gruber, Cleveland Gruber and Chyann Gruber; her beautiful granddaughter, Alaiah Wright; she also leaves her two bonus children whom she loved, Charles, Jr. and Chrishelle Gruber and a bonus grandchild, Ziaire Dawson; her stepmother, Gloria Hightower; her siblings, Nikki Watkins, Clenisha Pless, Alexis Watkins, Tavin Watkins and Dwayne Hightower; two stepsisters, Antwanette Wech and Angela Armour; her sisters in love, Angelica Shelton, Clashara Scott, Erin Gilmore, Monica Rios and Melissa Green and a host of other family and friends.

 She was preceded in death by her father; her bonus mother, Loretta Ramos; her grandparents, Geraldine Turner and Alexander Watkins and Cleveland and Elonra Hightower; her brother, Lamont Hightower and her uncle, Keith Turner.